cmillion/gPhoton/docs/UserGuide.md

 1. t0 - Start time of observation bin in GALEX seconds.
 2. t1 - End time of observation bin in GALEX seconds.
 3. exptime - Effect exposure time in seconds.
 (Note: This is corrected for dead time and shutter effects and so is not equal to t0-t1.)
-4. mag_bgsub_cheese - The calibrated AB magnitude within the bin using the best implemented background subtracted method ("swiss cheese").
+4. mag_bgsub_cheese - The calibrated AB magnitude within the bin using the "swiss cheese" background subtraction method where known MCAT sources are masked from the background annulus prior to surface flux estimation.
-5. t_mean - The mean time of data within the bin in GALEX seconds.
+5. t_mean - The mean timestamp of all photon data within the time bin, in GALEX seconds.
-6. t0_data - The minimum time of data within the bin in GALEX seconds.
+6. t0_data - The minimum timestamp of data within the time bin, in GALEX seconds.
-7. t1_data - The maximum time of data within the bin in GALEX seconds.
+7. t1_data - The maximum timestamp of data within the time bin, in GALEX seconds.
-8. cps - The counts per second with no background subtraction.
+8. cps - The counts per second within the aperture with no background subtraction.
-9. counts - The number of counts within the aperture.
-(Not background subtracted.)
+9. counts - The total number of counts within the aperture.
+(Within the time bin, and not background subtracted.)
 10. bg - The estimated number of counts within the aperture based upon the measured rates of counts within an unmasked annulus.
 11. mag - The AB magnitude of the source with no background subtraction.
 12. mag_bgsub - The AB magnitude of the source using the unmasked background subtraction.